zwave-js/node-zwave-js/packages/cc/cc.api.md

 // Warning: (ae-missing-release-tag) "checkAssociation" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-function checkAssociation(applHost: ZWaveApplicationHost_2, endpoint: IZWaveEndpoint_2, group: number, destination: AssociationAddress): AssociationCheckResult;
+function checkAssociation(ctx: HostIDs & GetValueDB & GetNode<NodeId & SupportsCC & GetEndpoint<EndpointId_2 & SupportsCC> & QuerySecurityClasses>, endpoint: EndpointId_2 & SupportsCC & ControlsCC, group: number, destination: AssociationAddress): AssociationCheckResult;

 // Warning: (ae-missing-release-tag) "ClimateControlScheduleCC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //